murmullo means murmur — a common term in Travel Spanish. Learn how it's used in a real-world example.

 📚 Extra examples

-The murmur of the stream was the only sound in the forest. - Se escuchaba un murmullo de voces en la sala de al lado.
+The murmur of the crowd in the square was almost inaudible. - Se escuchaba un suave murmullo de voces desde el café.

 💡 Did You Know?